 - Australian or New Zealand citizenship certiﬁcate Current Australian or New Zealand passport

 - Proxy declaration for individuals in exceptional circumstances (clariﬁcation during interview)

 - Australian Certiﬁcate of Registration by Descent

-- A polo shirt with CCH logo for use on work placement
+- A polo shirt with CCG logo for use on work placement

 - Supporting Education the Teaching Assistants Handbook by Karen Kearns

 - pen and paper

 - access to a computer and the internet

 At the time of enrolment and before the course or training starts one of the following payment options must be made.
 Payment confirms the student’s place in the course.